Reference

 SSIS

-Use Google BigQuery Connector in API Source component to read data or in API Destination component to read/write data:
+Use Google BigQuery Connector in API Source or in API Destination SSIS Data Flow components to read or write data.

-This Endpoint belongs to [Dynamic Table] table, therefore you cannot work with it directly.
-Use this table and table-operation pair instead:
+This Endpoint belongs to the [Dynamic Table] table, therefore it is better to use it, instead of accessing the endpoint directly.
+Use this table and table-operation pair to [dynamic endpoint]:

 Google BigQuery